pinot-contrib/pinot-docs/basics/data-import/upsert.md

 #### Configure how long deleted-primary-keys are stored in metadata

-To configure how long primary keys are stored in metadata, specify the length of time in `deletedKeysTTL` For example:{
+To configure how long primary keys are stored in metadata, specify the length of time in `deletedKeysTTL` For example:

 ```
   "upsertConfig": {